Downsizing Tips for Moving into Your New Senior Apartment

 6. Adopt the “one year” rule.

 Are there things in your house you haven’t used in a year or more?
-If you have trouble deciding whether to keep an item or not, think about if you’ve used it within the last year.
+When moving, If you have trouble deciding whether to keep an item or not, think about if you’ve used it within the last year.
 If you haven’t, you probably won’t within the next one either, so get rid of it.

 7. Organize items into Yes and No piles.

 When downsizing to a senior apartment or condo avoid the maybe pile at all costs.
 It helps to go with your first instinct as you place items in piles.
 And remember, an item in the No pile just means it isn’t going with you when you move.
 You can pass it on to loved ones or donate it so it will bring joy to others as it has to you.

 You’ll be surprised at how good it feels to give your household items to people who can truly use them and who will cherish them as you have.
 It’s a great way to pay it forward.